aliafsahnoudeh/awesome-iran/Readme.md

 ## Nature and Environment

-- [ٌwildfire MCP Server](https://github.com/aliafsahnoudeh/wildfire-mcp-server): A Model Context Provider for Wildfire Detection focused on Iran.
+- [wildfire MCP Server](https://github.com/aliafsahnoudeh/wildfire-mcp-server): A Model Context Provider for Wildfire Detection focused on Iran.

 ## The Persian Language and Literature